Alexis-Marion/Orectolobiformes-Biogeography/README.md

 Calderón del Cid, C., Hauffe, T., Carrillo, J. D., May, M. R., Warnock, R. C., & Silvestro, D. (2024).
 Challenges in estimating species' age from phylogenetic trees.
 Global Ecology and Biogeography, 33(10), e13890.

+Hauffe, T., Pires, M. M., Quental, T. B., Wilke, T., & Silvestro, D. (2022).
+A quantitative framework to infer the effect of traits, diversity and environment on dispersal and extinction rates from fossils.
+Methods in Ecology and Evolution, 13(6), 1201-1213.

 Marion, A. F., Condamine, F. L., & Guinot, G. (2024).
 Sequential trait evolution did not drive deep-time diversification in sharks.
 Evolution, 78(8), 1405-1425.

+Matzke, N. J. (2014).
+Model selection in historical biogeography reveals that founder-event speciation is a crucial process in island clades.
+Systematic biology, 63(6), 951-970.

 R Core Team (2022).
 R: A language and environment for statistical computing.
 R Foundation for statistical computing, Vienna, Austria.
 URL https://www.R-project.org/.

 Silvestro, D., Salamin, N., & Schnitzler, J. (2014).
 PyRate: a new program to estimate speciation and extinction rates from incomplete fossil data.
 Methods in Ecology and Evolution, 5(10), 1126-1131.

 Silvestro, D., Salamin, N., Antonelli, A., & Meyer, X. (2019).
 Improved estimation of macroevolutionary rates from fossil data using a Bayesian framework.
 Paleobiology, 45(4), 546-570.

+Silvestro, D., Zizka, A., Bacon, C. D., Cascales-Minana, B., Salamin, N., & Antonelli, A. (2016).
+Fossil biogeography: a new model to infer dispersal, extinction and sampling from palaeontological data.
+Philosophical Transactions of the Royal Society B: Biological Sciences, 371(1691), 20150225.